dmmar/gns3_auto_topology_builder/README.md

 ## Overview

-   This repository contains a python3 script **[gns3_deploy_topology.py]** that is used to deploy a GNS3 topology from a YAML file.
+   This repository contains a python3 script **[gns3_deploy_topology.py]** that is used to deploy a GNS3 topology from a YAML file using GNS3 API.

    The auto_builder can be useful in combination with CI/CD.
 For example, to build a development environment for a Network Engineer.